 This long, thick, corkscrew-shaped originally hails from the Campania region, and is most commonly served with and .

-With a centuries-old history rooted in Italy, canule is a long, somewhat thin corkscrew-shaped that is perfect for serving with thin or thick sauces.
+With a centuries-old history rooted in Italy, canule is a long, somewhat thin corkscrew-shaped types of that is perfect for serving with thin or thick sauces.

 Brought to Italy by way of the Middle East, this small is similar to , only with a more curved shape and featuring fine ridges.
 Its rounded shape gives it a snail-like appearance, which is why it is called chiocciole (Italian for “snail”).
 Chiocciole is perfect for use in soups, or with light or heavy sauces.